hoodoer/JS-Tap/README.md

 ## JS-Tap Portal
 Login with the admin credentials provided by the server script on startup.

+### Client Management
-Clients show up on the left, selecting one will show a time series of their events (loot) on the right.
+Clients show up on the left, grouped by type (**Apps** vs **Browsers**).
+* Selecting a client will show a time series of their events (loot) on the right.
+* If you filter the list (e.g. switching from Apps to Browsers), the currently selected loot view will dim and turn grayscale to indicate it is "background" data.
+* **Beacons (Browsers)** can be expanded to see all domains they have visited.
+You can trigger JS-Tap injection from the domain list.
+* Beacon cards in the sidebar will display a summary of any implants they have successfully spawned.

 The clients list can be sorted by time (first seen, last update received) and the list can be filtered to only show the "starred" clients.
 There is also a quick filter search above the clients list that allows you to quickly filter clients that have the entered string.
 Useful if you set an optional tag in the payload configuration.
 Optional tags show up prepended to the client nickname.
 Filtering it checked against the option tab, nickname, IP address, fingerprint, browser, and platform.
 Not you can reverse the filter search by prepending your search term with a '!'.
 For example, to show all clients not using Firefox use the filter teram "!firefox".